VariantSync/patching-with-matching-eval/README.md

 The sample and dataset are compressed as zip archives that have to be unpacked before they can be used.

 Our implementation of mpatch was written in Rust and can be found under [mpatch](mpatch).
-In its [README](mpatch/README.md), you can also find instructions on how to generate the documentation for mpatch, which can also be found under [mpatch/doc](mpatch/doc/mpatch/index.html)
+In its [README](mpatch/README.md), you can also find instructions on how to generate the documentation for mpatch.

 The implementation of our evaluation setup can be found in the Java and Kotlin sources in the [src](src/main) folder.
 The main file of the evaluation is [PatcherEvaluationMain.kt](src/main/kotlin/org/variantsync/evaluation/PatcherEvaluationMain.kt).